 Egyptian, Celtic, Christian and Greek Symbols of Protection

-While cultures have their unique protective symbols, there are some which reach across traditions, such as the cross, wreaths, hands, and eyes.
+While cultures have their unique protective symbols, some reach across traditions, such as the cross, wreaths, hands, and eyes.

 - Cross: Usually associated with Christianity and the crucifixion of Jesus Christ, and a sign of benediction, the cross also has significance in other cultures.
-The ancient Egyptian ankh is the representation of life, with the rounded top symbolizing a mirror of self-reflection.
+The ancient Egyptian ankh represents life, with the rounded top symbolizing a mirror of self-reflection.
 The Greek cross represents the four directions of the earth, as does the cross in Native American Cultures.

-- Eyes are an important protective symbol in ancient Egyptian culture.
+- Eyes: are a crucial protective symbol in ancient Egyptian culture.
 The Eye of Horus, resembling the right eye of the falcon God Horus, and the Eye of Ra, or the Sun God, represent the universe, masculine/feminine energies, and the sun and moon.
-The Eye of Horus is considered protective and healing and the eye as a universal protective symbol is also seen in the Masonic eye, as well as in the modern pharmaceutical symbol.
+The Eye of Horus is considered protective and healing, and the eye as a universal protective symbol is also in the Masonic eye and the modern pharmaceutical symbol.

 Protective Symbols in Pagan and Occult Cultures

-In addition to the protective symbols religious associations, they also stand at the center of many Pagan, Wiccan, and occult beliefs The Wiccan practice of walking labyrinths signifies the full life cycle, as well as a protective path as one cannot get lost in a labyrinth; there is always a way in and a way out.
+In addition to the protective symbols of religious associations, they also stand at the center of many Pagan, Wiccan, and occult beliefs.
+For example, the Wiccan practice of walking labyrinths signifies the entire life cycle and a protective path as one cannot get lost in a maze; there is always a way in and a way out.
 For the Norse tradition, Yggdrasil, the tree of life, is a protective representation of a universal and central connection.
 Other pagan and pre-Christian symbols include:

 - Viking symbols of protection such as the Helm of Awe, whose eight-pronged trident protects against hostile forces, and Thor’s Hammer, the symbol of protection of humans, as well as blessings for marriages.

-- Mistletoe, while normally thought of as a cute Christmas decoration, it has deep Celtic roots and is considered to be a protective symbol for everything from love, to livestock, and babies.
+- While generally thought of as a cute Christmas decoration, Mistletoe has deep Celtic roots and is considered a protective symbol for everything from love to livestock and babies.

 - Norse Symbol: The Helm of Awe

-Protective symbols can also be viewed as stemming from the desire for a more expansive relationship to all the universe has to offer — from the good, to the dark, to the in-between.
-The importance that protective symbols in ancient and modern cultures have in our lives could be seen as a level of humility toward powers larger than us.
+Protective symbols stem from the desire for a more expansive relationship to all the universe offers – From the good to the dark or the in-between.
+The importance that protective symbols in ancient and modern cultures have in our lives shows there’s a level of humility toward powers larger than us.
 When life gets complicated and challenging, accessing our shared protective symbols can serve as the ultimate spiritual lighthouse, helping to guide us through life’s uncertain waters.